 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
-Make sure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork.
+Support the child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Check grades or grade reports through Parent Portal and/or grades sent home. - 4.
+Ensure my student is in regular attendance at school. - 5.
+Support the school in its efforts to maintain proper discipline.